News from Cornell's Viticulture and Enology Program

 CALS Award for Outstanding Accomplishments in Extension/Outreach

 Tim Martinson, Horticulture Section, is recognized for his leadership in developing and promoting sustainable viticulture practices throughout New York State.
-More information about this award can be found here.
+Information about the award can be found at "Martinson receives Extension and Outreach award".

 CALS Award for Outstanding Service to the CALS Community